rguske/vic-machine/configure.md

-## `vic-machine configure` gives you the ability to add a specific configuration like e.g. a dedicated network (Container Network) for your instantiated Container-VMs to your Virtual Container Host afterwards.
+## `vic-machine configure` gives you the ability to add a specific configuration like e.g. a dedicated Container Network for your instantiated Container-VMs to your Virtual Container Host afterwards.

 > *Please adjust the environment parameters accordingly to yours!*